sonrabakarim/barlkk/_pages/terms.md

 ## License

-All original content (e.g. articles, blog posts, illustrations, artwork, and photographs) available on habd.as is released under a [Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License](http://creativecommons.org/licenses/by-nc-nd/3.0/deed.en_US) unless otherwise noted.
+All original content (e.g. articles, blog posts, illustrations, artwork, and photographs) available on Site is released under a [Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License](http://creativecommons.org/licenses/by-nc-nd/3.0/deed.en_US) unless otherwise noted.
 Basically this means you are free to share, transmit, distribute, alter, transform, and build on my work just as long as you don't